lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/README.md

 # computer-vision-inference-dev-kit-tutorials

-# **NOTE**: Tutorials exist on branches according to tool coverage (command line and Intel® System Studio, and Arduino Create) and are versioned according to the targeted OpenVINO™ toolkit release.
+# **NOTE**: Tutorials exist on branches according to tool coverage (command line and Intel® System Studio, and Arduino Create) and are versioned according to the targeted Intel® Distribution of OpenVINO™ toolkit release.
 The "master" branch, specifically this file, is only used for pointing to the different versions of the tutorials.
 # Branches
 ## Version 2018 R3.0
 ### Command line and Intel® System Studio: